apache/apisix-website/blog/en/blog/2021/12/01/apisix-supports-azure-functions.md

 authorImageURL: "https://avatars.githubusercontent.com/u/41498427?v=4"
 keywords:
 - Apache APISIX
+- API Gateway
 - Azure Functions
 - Microsoft
 - Serverless
-description: This article talks about the recent addition of a new plugin `azure-functions`, and gives detailed instructions on how to integrate Azure Functions, which is a widely used serverless solution, into the Apache APISIX serverless suite.
+description: This article  gives detailed instructions on how to integrate Azure Functions, which is a widely used serverless solution, into the Apache APISIX serverless suite.
-tags: [Technology]
+tags: [Ecosystem]
 ---

 > This article talks about the recent addition of a new plugin `azure-functions`, and gives detailed instructions on how to integrate Azure Functions, which is a widely used serverless solution, into the Apache APISIX serverless suite.